I'm getting a green screen on my Windows 8 device.

 - If you are not yet a member, set up your membership.

-- Enter your Netflix email address and password.
+- Enter your Netflix email address and password and try Netflix again.

 Restart the device